Why this company appears here

 Ask for validation showing the creditor owed, amount, account number, original creditor if different, and itemized balance.

-- The first question is whether the account is delinquent with the original creditor or has been placed for outside collection.
+- Your first question is simple: is this account still with the original company, or has it been handed to outside collection?

 - Whether the account appears on your official credit reports from AnnualCreditReport.com.